Kevin-Wang-McGill/Forest-Carbon-Sequestration-Models/README.md

 ## 📜 Introduction

 This repository contains the research and models from the paper **"Forest-Carbon-Sequestration-Models"**.
 The study explores sustainable forest management strategies to maximize carbon sequestration, biodiversity, and ecological benefits.
-It uses advanced modeling techniques like **Richards Equation**, **Logistic Growth Curve**, and **LSTM Neural Networks**.
+It uses advanced modeling techniques like **Richards Equation**, **Logistic Growth Curve**, and **LSTM Neural Networks** with **✨MATLAB**.

 ## 🌳 Features